General disclosures

 The aim was to work with conservative assumptions in the case of uncertainties regarding impacts, particularly in the case of effects via business relationships and in the wider value chain.

-An annual review of the results of the materiality assessment is planned for the future.
+An annual validation of the results of the materiality assessment is planned.
+Accordingly, the assessment results were validated for the first time in the reporting year.

 Process steps

-The process within the Porsche AG Group is divided into six steps:
+The materiality assessment process within the Porsche AG Group is generally divided into six steps:

 • Definition of the scope of application and inclusion of stakeholder interests

-• Identification of potential topics and their impacts, risks and opportunities
+• Identification of potential sustainability topics and their impacts, risks and opportunities

 • Assessment of impacts, risks and opportunities